grafana/k6-docs/docs/sources/next/javascript-api/k6-html/selection/selection-last.md

 ---
 title: 'Selection.last()'
-descriptiontion: 'Reduce the set of matched elements to the final one in the set.'
+description: 'Reduce the set of matched elements to the final one in the set.'
 ---

 # Selection.last()